redpen-cc/redpen-doc/source/validator.rst

 WordNumber
 ~~~~~~~~~~~~~~~

-WordNumber validator checks the number of word in one setnece.
+WordNumber validator checks the number of words in one setnece.

 .. table::